• Menu

 Carpenter’s Home Church

 Without Walls Central Church was a Christian megachurch in Lakeland, Florida, and was the church’s second location.
-The history of how they came to own this property in Lakeland begins with the Lakeland First Assembly of God which was founded in 1921.
+The history of how they came to own this property in Lakeland begins with the Lakeland First Assembly of God, which was founded in 1921, that for decades occupied a stone building near the intersection of Lemon Street and Lake Parker Avenue.
+In 1964, the Pentecostal church moved to a sanctuary at the corner of North Gary Road and Rose Street.

-The church’s modern history though began when Karl Strader became senior pastor in 1966.
+The church’s modern history, though, began when Karl Strader became senior pastor in 1966.
 Strader’s tenure saw a period of explosive growth.
-By 1980, the church had ballooned to 4,000 members and had overgrown its 1,850-seat sanctuary on Rose Street in Lakeland.
+A 1850-seat sanctuary was built next to the church on Rose Street to accommodate the surge in membership.
+By 1980, the church had ballooned to 4,000 members and had overgrown its massive sanctuary.

 Carpenters Home Church